Visas for Victims of Human Trafficking in Charlotte

 - Other Related Crimes

 If you qualify for a U visa your spouse and children may apply for derivative status.
-A parent or unmarried sibling under 18 years of age may also seek derivative status if the principal victims is under 21 years of age.
+A parent or unmarried sibling under 18 years of age may also seek derivative status if the principal victim is under 21 years of age.